klauseduard/under-over-models/chapters/03-organizational-models.md

 fundamentally shift how we balance organizational model complexity, both in the immediate term and over longer evolutionary horizons.

+While Chapter 8 will explore the broader impacts of AI on organizations, including practical implementation approaches, decision-making processes, and team dynamics, this section focuses specifically on how AI integration affects the underfitting/overfitting balance in organizational models and structures.
+The concepts introduced here will be further developed in Chapter 8, which examines the full spectrum of AI's organizational impact beyond just the structural aspects covered in this chapter.

 ### 3.6.1 Human Orchestration of AI Teams

 A particularly significant emerging pattern is the ability of individual knowledge workers to orchestrate multiple